DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 ```

-- The operations of the MANAGEMENT PLANE and the control plane are usually managed by the CPU
+- The operations of the management plane and the control plane are usually managed by the CPU
 - However, this is not desirable for data plane operations because CPU processing is slow (relatively speaking)
 - Instead, a specialized hardware ASIC (Application-Specific Integrated Circuit) is used.
     - ASICs are chips built for a specific purpose